DavidSamir/80-design-for-one-HTML/README.md

-# 80-design-for-one-HTML
+# 80 landing page design and jsut one HTML
-this is a small project using the grid system to create 80 different landing page design with just one HTML
+this is a small project using the CSS grid system
+80 different landing page design Runing on just one HTML.

+to see all the designs, jsut update the CSS link, and thats it :D